Source and Target

 Seed | Small CSV-format files that you can write directly in Prophecy. | Source only |

 Once you have used a table in a project, you can easily reuse that table as a source.
-Find you tables in the project browser in the left sidebar.
+Find your tables in the Project tab of the left sidebar.